 Students are responsible for knowing the published rules, regulations, policies, and standards of the University and of their degree program.
 Each academic program has procedures and requirements that must be satisfied before a degree will be awarded.
 While the University provides faculty and staff advisors to assist students in planning their programs and schedules, the students themselves are responsible for following procedures and meeting degree requirements.
+Also see 2.2 Student Rights and Responsibilities

-Academic Dishonesty Policy
+7.2 Academic Dishonesty Policy

 Students enrolled at Mississippi University for Women agree to abide by the MUW Honor Code, which is "to uphold the highest standards of honesty in all phases of university life," and, therefore, they agree to refrain from any dishonest academic behavior.
 Academic Dishonesty can lead to severe penalties, from a zero grade for a test or assignment to expulsion from the University.
 Academic Dishonesty includes cheating, plagiarism, fabrication, falsification, or other actions that violate commonly accepted intellectual and ethical standards within academic and scientific communities.
 Policy Statement #3534 applies to work in progress as well as completed work, and it sets forth procedures for appeal to the Academic Standards Board.
-Cheating, plagiarism, fabrication, as are the consequences of these actions.
+Cheating, plagiarism, fabrication, and falsification are identified below, as are the consequences of these actions.